KhronosGroup/glTF-Asset-Generator/Source/LogTemplates/Buffer_Interleaved.md

 All values of Byte and Short are normalized unsigned.

+The following table shows the properties that are set for every model.

+~~HeaderTable~~

 The following table shows the properties that are set for a given model.

 ~~Table~~